The Incredible Hulk (film): Visual effects

 Leterrier had planned to use prosthetic makeup and animatronics to complement the computer-generated imagery that was solely used in the previous film.
 The make-up artists who worked on X-Men: The Last Stand were set to portray Blonsky's gradual transformation, which Zak Penn said would portray Blonsky "not [being] used to having these properties.
 Like he's much heavier, and we talked about how when he walks down the sidewalk, his weight destroys the sidewalk and he's tripping.
 [It's all about] the humanization of these kinds of superhero characters, showing the effects physics may actually have on [them]."
-Tom Woodruff, Jr. of Amalgamated Dynamics (who created all the costumes for the Alien films since Alien 3) was in negotiations, and created two busts of the Hulk and prosthetic hands to act as stand-ins for the character.
+Tom Woodruff Jr. of Amalgamated Dynamics (who created all the costumes for the Alien films since Alien 3) was in negotiations and created two busts of the Hulk and prosthetic hands to act as stand-ins for the character.
 A full animatronic was never created as it was decided it would complicate production to set up shots for a puppet and then a computer graphic.
 An animatronic was used for Sterns' mutating head, however.
 Destruction was mostly done practically.
 A model of a bottling machine was smashed through a wall for when the Hulk escapes the factory.
 The filmmakers used steam and dry ice for the gas used to smoke out the Hulk, and they destroyed a real Humvee by dropping a weight on it when shooting the Culver University battle.
 Pipes blew fire for when the Hulk strikes down the computer-generated helicopter.
 When Banner falls from the helicopter to trigger the Hulk into fighting the Abomination, Norton was attached to a surface held by a bar which turned 90 degrees while the camera was pulled to the ceiling to simulate falling.
-Leterrier jokingly remarked that making Norton fall that distance would obviously render him unable to act.
+Leterrier jokingly remarked that making Norton fall that distance would render him unable to act.